cogment/cogment-doc/src/cogment/tutorial/5-human-player.md

 Modify the `client/main.py` file to include the above additions.

 You can now [build and run](./1-bootstrap-and-data-structures.md#building-and-running-the-app) the application.
-You'll be presented with a prompt for your moves and compare your skills to the simple heuristic AI we implemented earlier.
+You'll be presented with a prompt for choosing your moves and comparing your skills to the simple heuristic AI we implemented earlier.

 This concludes the step 5 of the tutorial: you implemented your first client actor and put your first human in the loop!
 This is also the final step for the basics tutorial.

+You can continue by implementing a web client to replace the command line interface we just developed in [step 6](./6-web-client.md).
+You can also learn how to train an actor implementation using Reinforcement Learning in [step 7](./7-dqn-player.md).